 But registering for their Baby Registry is completely free!
 A novelty for the baby registry is what they call the “Universal Registry“, which is a service where you can add items from any website in the world to your Amazon Baby Registry.
 Kinda cool.

 MyRegistry is a great option if you simply can’t decide where to create your baby registry.
 Just like Amazon (with their new Universal Registry option), you can register stuff from any website around the globe.

-MyRegistry also has yet another great service – you can sync registries you already created for many other websites, including for example Amazon, Macy’s Target and many more!
-So if you got a little carried away and started creating registries on several different websites, you can actually combine them at MyRegistry.
+MyRegistry also has yet another great service – you can sync registries you already created for many other websites, including, for example, Amazon, Macy’s, Target, and many more!
+So if you got a little carried away and started creating registries on several websites, you can combine them at MyRegistry.
 Neat, huh?
 MyRegistry is free to join, just like all the other registries listed here.

-Did you know that you can create a Registry at Etsy?
+Did you know that you can create a Registry on Etsy?
 Etsy is filled with entrepreneurs selling their own crafts, and this will be the place to find unique stuff for your Baby registry.
-You will definitely not find a regular stroller here, so Etsy should be an additional registry to offer a possibility to get something really unique for your baby-to-be.
+You will definitely not find a regular stroller here, so Etsy should be an additional registry to offer the possibility of getting something really unique for your baby-to-be.

-Be aware that Etsy calls their registry a “Wedding registry” but a lot of moms still use it for their Baby registry. 🙂 I totally don’t understand why they don’t add a specific Baby registry possibility too.
+Be aware that Etsy calls their registry a “Wedding registry” but a lot of moms still use it for their Baby registry. :-) I don’t understand why they don’t add a specific Baby registry possibility, either.
 (Not that it matters what it’s called.)

 Target, of course, has to be included.
-Don’t get me wrong, Target is great, accessible and convenient – and juuust a little bit boring.
+Don’t get me wrong, Target is great, accessible, and convenient – and juuust a little bit boring.
 Or no?
-Anyway, they do have quite a lot of baby stuff, and if you know that you have a lot of friends or family who want the convenience of shopping close to home, baby registry at Target.
-They also offer coupons when you register, as well as 15% off on remaining items in your registry 8 weeks before due date.
+Anyway, they do have quite a lot of baby stuff, and if you know that you have a lot of friends or family who want the convenience of shopping close to home, a baby registry at Target can be a good solution.